frankrenold/flickrbackup/README.md

 # flickrbackup
-Downloads Pictures and Movies from flickr, creates folder structure and includes meta-information into the files
+PHP Class to downloads Pictures and Movies from flickr, creating folder structure and including meta-information into the files.
+## Requirements
+- Make sure exiftool is installed.
+- Use composer to load all required packages.
+## Installation